-If an issuer is relying on the equal treatment relief in Class Order [CO 13/721], it must publicly disclose its portfolio holdings or creation/redemption baskets before the commencement of the trading day after the day on which the disclosure was made to authorised participants and provide an indicative NAV (iNAV) regularly (at least every 15 minutes) throughout the trading day.
+If an issuer is relying on the equal treatment relief in Class Order [CO 13/721] in respect to providing information to authorised participants, it must publicly disclose its portfolio holdings or creation/redemption baskets before the start of the trading day after the day on which the disclosure was made to authorised participants and provide an indicative NAV (iNAV) regularly (at least every 15 minutes) throughout the trading day.

 Licensed exchanges should consider whether there is likely to be investor demand for a new product.
-They should also ensure that product issuers have an obligation to provide adequate product liquidity in their ETP so that investors can consistently trade at a price that is close to the NAV of the ETP.
+They should also have rules requiring product issuers to provide adequate product liquidity in their ETP so that investors can consistently trade at a price that is close to the NAV of the ETP.
 Product issuers can choose to appoint a lead market maker or, in very specific circumstances, product issuers may adopt the role themselves.
-In addition, other market makers may be encouraged to provide liquidity by fee rebates offered by licensed exchanges.
+In addition, other market makers may be encouraged to provide liquidity by fee rebates and technology or technical services fee incentives offered by licensed exchanges.

 Irrespective of the method adopted by product issuers, licensed exchanges should proactively monitor product liquidity on a regular basis (ideally daily) to satisfy themselves that:

-- the agreed liquidity/spreads are being complied with by market makers.
+- the agreed liquidity parameters for the ETP are being complied with by market makers.

-If either of these factors is not being achieved, licensed exchanges will need to consider what action may be appropriate (e.g. suspension of trading, delisting or additional market-making obligations).
+If either of these factors is not being achieved, licensed exchanges will need to consider what action may be appropriate (e.g. suspension of trading, revoking admission or additional market-making obligations).